MENU

 It is recommended that you convert your money into Japanese yen or US dollars in your country before you leave for Japan.
 If you bring US dollars, please convert them to Japanese yen at the airport when you first arrive.
 There are no money exchange services in the vicinity of APU.

 For international students who are on a student visa, once you obtain a valid work permit issued by the Japanese Immigration Bureau, you can work part-time on and off campus for up to 28 hours a week during the semester and up to 40 hours a week during vacations.
 APU has services to help you apply for the correct work permit before you start working.
-Typical wages range from the minimum wage 822 JPY to 1,200 JPY per hour.
+Typical wages range from 700 JPY to 1,200 JPY per hour.
 You can find out about on campus jobs through the Student Office and off campus jobs through local recruiting papers and websites.

 Please note that availability of part-time work may vary.
 Additionally, while on-campus jobs may not require Japanese language ability, off-campus jobs often require at least a conversational level of Japanese.